VegetarianGluten FreeKetoQuick

 Action shot from slightly above showing hands gently tossing bright red watermelon cubes and green cucumber pieces in a large white ceramic bowl with gold serving utensils, fresh basil and mint leaves

-Finish it off with a generous handful of crumbled feta right on top.
-The salty, creamy cheese against the sweet juicy watermelon is what makes this salad absolutely addictive.
-Don't skip it — the feta is what takes this from "fruit salad" to "wow, what's in this?"
+A generous handful of crumbled feta right on top is what seals the deal.
+That salty, creamy bite against the sweet juicy watermelon — honestly addictive.
+Jess texted me the next day asking for the recipe, and she'd watched me make it.
+Don't skip the feta.
+It's what takes this from "fruit salad" to "wait, what's in this?"

 Extreme close-up of crumbled white feta cheese being scattered by hand over a vibrant watermelon salad, individual feta crumbles caught mid-fall, bright red watermelon and green cucumber visible under